Tenant Eviction Solicitors

 Frequently asked questions

 To evict a tenant, you must follow a strict legal process.
-This typically involves serving a valid notice (Section 21 or Section 8), allowing time for the tenant to respond, and applying to court for a possession order if they do not leave.
-If they still remain, you may need a warrant of possession enforced by bailiffs.
+Since 1 May 2026, all tenant evictions must proceed under Section 8 of the Housing Act 1988 using one or more statutory grounds.
+This involves serving a valid Section 8 notice, allowing time for the tenant to respond, and applying to court for a possession order if they do not leave.
+If they still remain, a warrant of possession may be enforced by bailiffs.
 Our tenant eviction solicitors manage the process from start to finish.

-If the tenant doesn’t leave after a valid notice period expires, you must apply to court for a possession order.
-If granted and the tenant still refuses to vacate, you’ll need to apply for a warrant of possession and instruct bailiffs.
-Attempting to evict without following this process can be considered unlawful.
+If the tenant does not leave after a valid Section 8 notice expires, you must apply to court for a possession order.
+If granted and the tenant still refuses to vacate, you will need to apply for a warrant of possession and instruct bailiffs or enforcement officers.
+Attempting to evict a tenant without following this legal process is unlawful.

-Yes, damage beyond fair wear and tear may be grounds for eviction under a Section 8 notice.
-You’ll need evidence, such as photographs or inspection reports and may also be able to claim compensation.
-We can advise on the strength of your case and help gather the necessary documentation.
+Yes, damage beyond fair wear and tear may be grounds for eviction under Section 8 of the Housing Act 1988.
+You will need evidence, such as photographs or inspection reports, and may also be able to claim compensation.
+We can advise on the appropriate grounds and help you gather the necessary documentation.

-Costs depend on the complexity of the case and the legal steps involved.
-Our tenant eviction solicitors offer fixed-fee packages for many types of eviction, covering notice drafting, court applications and enforcement.
-Additional fees may apply for contested matters or bailiff instructions.
-We always provide transparent costs up front.
+Costs depend on the complexity of the case and the steps involved under the Section 8 process.
+Our tenant eviction solicitors offer fixed-fee packages covering notice preparation, court proceedings and enforcement.
+Additional fees may apply for contested cases or enforcement action.
+We always provide transparent costs upfront.

 Yes.
-Our property dispute solicitors assist with a broader array of property matters.
-Our landlord and tenant solicitors deal with all matters specific to that relationship and we also have specialist debt recovery solicitors at the firm who cover property debt recovery and more.
+Our property dispute solicitors advise on a wide range of matters.
+Our landlord and tenant solicitors handle issues arising from that relationship, and our specialist debt recovery team can assist with property-related debt claims and more.

 Contact us